Key takeaways:

 4. Spices: The concentrated power against inflammation

-The Mediterranean diet: Best researched against inflammation
+The Mediterranean Diet: Best researched against inflammation

 - Moderate fish consumption